connervieira/Predator/DEFINITIONS.md

 ### Controller

-A"controller" is an external program that controls Predator and its operation.
-Optic and Cortex are both controllers for Predator.
+A "controller" is an external program that controls Predator and its operation.
+[Optic](https://v0lttech.com/optic.php) and [Cortex](https://v0lttech.com/cortex.php) are both examples of controllers for Predator.